schmidtwmark/qnd/presentations/day0.md

 # Why am I here?

-- CS is a great opportunity
-- 4 Weeks of intro to Computer Science
+- Computer Science can be hard to self-teach
 - CS is for everyone!
 - Have an open mind

 <!-- -->
 <!-- Computer science can be really hard to self-teach -->

 <!-- When I pitched this class, originally it was just for students who wished to learn about CS -->

+---

+# What will we be doing?

+- 4 Weeks of intro to Computer Science
+    - Swift
+- Games
+- Choose Your Own Adventure
+- Wordle
+- iPhone App
+- **No homework!**

 ---

 # Why CS